pharmbio/robotlab/sop.md

 2.4 Attach washer waste bottle, preferably an empty one or one just used with water and ethanol

-2.5 Prepare the robot as below

-2.6 Start the gui as below

 3. Use the gui on the windows computer at http://10.10.0.55:5000, select `wash-plates-clean` and enter the number of plates.
 Press start!

     <details>